Home Education Forms

 Letter of Intent:

-This notice is to be sent within 30 days of starting to homeschool to the district's Home Education Contact to inform the district that a parent is taking control of a child's education.
+The Letter of Intent, aka Notice of Intent, is sent to the school district's Home Education Contact within 30 days of starting to homeschool (up to 30 days before, or on the day homeschooling starts, or up to 30 days after starting) to inform the district that a parent is taking control of a child's education.
+This is how homeschooling officially begins in Florida.

 The district cannot refuse to accept the Letter of Intent unless the child is not yet required to be in an official educational program (in not yet six years old and will not turn six by Feb.
 1st of the current school year) or is past school age or the parent homeschooled previously but didn't send in a final evaluation.

 The sample form below may be printed out, filled out, and submitted to the district's Home Education contact.
-Emailing a photo or scan is a great option as it provides a great paper trail.
+Or type your own version of it listing the information asked for on the sample form.
+Emailing a photo or scan of the completed form to the district's home education contact provides a great paper trail.
+Districts cannot add requirements to state law--they cannot require documentation come to them another way.

 The district is required to record the Letter of Intent and, per FL DOE policy, must confirm receipt in writing.

-We recommend resending the Letter of Intent to the district's Home Education Contact and cc'ing the Superintendent if written confirmation (whether an auto-response email, a hand-crafted email, or a letter sent through the mail) is not received within
+If nothing in writing is received confirming receipt of this letter by the district within two weeks, we recommend resending the Letter of Intent to both the district's Home Education Contact and the Superintendent .
+(Confirmation might be a brief auto-response email, a hand-crafted email, or a letter sent through the mail.)

 See the FL DOE's Home Education contact list for information on where to send official documentation such as the Letter of Intent, and evaluation paperwork.